Privacy Policy

 11. Chrome Web Store Limited Use Disclosure

-Smart Adblocker uses Chrome extension permissions only to provide or improve user-facing extension features, including blocking ads, trackers, pop-ups, cookie banners, YouTube placements, unwanted page elements, Enhanced Protection, and AI privacy protection.
+Smart Adblocker uses Chrome extension permissions only to provide or improve user-facing extension features, including blocking ads, trackers, pop-ups, cookie banners, YouTube placements, unwanted page elements, and Enhanced Protection.

 - We do not sell Chrome Web Store user data.